The straight key (sometimes called the hand key) is the original Morse code key. You manually create the dits and dahs with the action of your hand.

 3d printed straight keys

-These keys have a place, and the paddles are acceptable.
+These keys have a place, and 3d printed paddles are acceptable.
 Unfortunately, the 3d printed straight keys are not as sturdy.
 The arms flex, which could affect the timing of your keying.
 They are better than nothing, but a J-38 clone can be found at a hamfest for the same price.
-I can also guarantee that a J-38 will also last longer.
+I can also guarantee that a J-38 will last longer.
+Use one if you have one.
+Make one if you feel inclined.
+But don’t feel the need to own one if you don’t have one.

 Military surplus is a strange topic.
-True, there are several keys above that are or former military surplus.
+True, there are several keys above that are or were former military surplus.
 But not all are created equal.
 Some belong in a museum, and some are very expensive simply for what they are.
-Military surplus used to mean inexpensive and solid quality.
-Now they are collectors items and may not be the best experience.
+Military surplus used to mean inexpensive and of solid quality.
+Now they are collectors’ items and may not be the best experience.

-I have personally seen WW2 German keys.
+I have personally seen authentic WW2 German keys.
 I thought about buying it.
-But the $150 price tag is hard to swallow, espicially since I have many other fine keys.
+But the $150 price tag is hard to swallow, especially since I have many other fine keys.
+And these keys don’t send code better than other keys.

 Mini Straight Keys

-I know it looks cute, but they are not as easy to use.
+I know they look cute, but they are not easy to use.
 These are more eye candy than usable tools.
+It is very difficult to get enough weight on them so they won’t slide on the desk.
 Just skip these and save the achy wrist.
 If you want a portable straight key, a J-38 on a mobile base is pretty small.
 Or use a portable paddle.

 What is a sideswiper?

 The sideswiper is like a CW paddle, except that it is not connected to an automatic keyer.
 It only has 1 arm instead of 2.
-The action of side to side gives a different rhythm than a straight key.
+The side-to-side action gives a different rhythm than a straight key.
 Since the action is different, it is said to be easier on the wrist and hands.
 Unfortunately, I do not own one of these to verify this.

 To learn more about the straight key and straight key operation, visit the Straight Key Century Club (SKCC). https://www.skccgroup.com/